MicrosoftDocs/VBA-Docs/api/Office.CommandBarButton.OnAction.md

 ## Example

-This example adds a command bar control to the command bar named "Custom".
-The COM add in named "FinanceAddIn" will run each time the control is clicked.
+This example adds a command bar control to the command bar named **Custom**.
+The COM add in named **FinanceAddIn** will run each time the control is clicked.

 ```vb